1. Fri, Sep 7, 2018

 The Elder (Poetic) Edda.

 Also known as the Edda Saemundar, attributed to Saemund the Wise, this is a motley collection of the oldest Germanic stories.
 Though written in Old Norse, and generally the product of Iceland, it includes the common stock of tales of Siegfried/Sigurd et al. that enter into the Volsunga Saga and Nibelungenlied.
 There are a number of translations available now; among the better are the Lee Hollander version, and the Patricia Terry version.
 A reasonably good edition by Henry Adams Bellows — though a little out of date — is also available online at the Sacred Texts site.
-The introduction by Peter Salus to the (now unavailable) version by Paul Taylor and W. H. Auden is separately available here.
 Reading the whole collection is probably a little too diffuse: for this week concentrate on the early poems, esp. the Vǫluspá, the Hávamál, and the Grimnismál.
 These describe underlying pieces of the Nordic world-view and also give us more material on their pattern of hospitality, which we can compare against that suggested in scripture, Homer, and other later sources.

 Those of us who are taking Old Norse can have a particularly good time with this, I think.